seniorglez/Magic-Cardmarket-Spider/README.md

 # Magic-Cardmarket-Spider

-A scrapy-powered spider which parses all the 'single card' magic advertisement on https://www.cardmarket.com/.
+A scrapy-powered spider that parses all the 'single card' magic card advertisements on CardMarket.

 ## Prerequisites